econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/Files/For-Target/XUBUNTARK-body.md

    1. Boot your computer from the "burned" installer
    1. Choose the new medium on which you want to install XUBUNTARK

+For a bit more information, see the file `/var/local/About_This_Install.md`

-For further information, see [econ-ark-tools](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual#most-powerful)
+For detailed information about how the machine was constructed and configured, see [econ-ark-tools](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual#most-powerful)